 Write your own laws.
 Create your own moral.
 Do you.
 Be stupid.
 Fly across the world with no money.
 Kiss a girl you will never see again.
 Have a fight with someone stronger than you.
 Drink wine straight out of the bottle.
 Tell all your friends that you are afraid.
 Go to Tibet.
 Fail spectacularly.

-Only through confusion, failure, and raw life will you discover what you want, and more importantly what you don’t want.
+Only going through the confusion, failure, and raw life will you discover what you want, and more importantly, what you do not want.

 A special friend of mine dropped by for a few days at our villa in Portugal.
-He very recently quit his 9-5 job in order to leave Germany with his girlfriend to live out of his car in Scotland where he is vagabonding right now.
+He very recently quit his 9-5 job to leave Germany with his girlfriend and to live out of his car in Scotland where he is vagabonding right now.

 And wonder if this is true for life also.

 To invent yourself, you need to leave your nest.

 Break out.
 Ignore the common paths, ignore what your parents wanted for you, what society thinks you should become, be stupid, and create a path for yourself.

 Maybe we all should ignore what other people do, and set out into our own little custom-made adventure.

 If you are reading this, and you were thinking about setting out in the pursuit of a dream of yours, do it.
 You only have a fixed number of heartbeats.
 Do not waste them.
 No matter how weird you think you are going to look, do it.

 At a certain point in life, you have to let it all go and do not care what it is going to look like.
 If you belong to the fortunate and you found the hole in your psyche, a golden path to your dream, where at the end is an elusive, mysterious something that you craved for far too long, do it.